MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-granular-permissions.md

 - Users can be assigned to SQL roles, both custom and built-in database roles.

 ### Notes:
-- In order for a user to connect to the database, the user must be assigned to a Workspace role or assigned the item READ permission.
-Without Read permission at a minimum, the connection fails.
+- In order for a user to connect to the database, the user must be assigned to a Workspace role or assigned the item **Read** permission.
+Without **Read** permission at a minimum, the connection fails.
-- If you'd like to set up a user's granular permissions, prior to allowing them to connect to the warehouse, permissions can be set up within SQL first and then they can be given access by assigning them to a Workspace role or granting item permissions.
+- If you'd like to set up a user's granular permissions prior to allowing them to connect to the warehouse, permissions can first be set up within SQL.
+Then, they can be given access by assigning them to a Workspace role or granting item permissions.

 ### Limitations:
 - CREATE USER cannot be explicitly executed currently.
 When GRANT or DENY is executed, the user will be created automatically.